Introduction

 Enrolment in Macao

-Eligible Macao SAR permanent residents, aged 18 or above, may lodge a prior enrolment application by using the self-service document application kiosks available in the 24-hour Government Self-Service Centres.
-After successful enrolment, it generally takes around 3 hours before applicants can use the e-Channels to enter and exit Hong Kong.
+Eligible Macao SAR residents, aged 18 or above, may use self-service document application kiosks for enrolment in the Government 24-hour Self-service Centres.
+After successful enrolment, applicants can generally use the e-Channel service to enter and exit Hong Kong in approximately 3 hours.

-For locations of the self-service document application kiosks, please visit themed page of the 24-hour Government Self-Service Centres.
+For locations of the self-service document application kiosks, please visit dedicated website of the Government 24-hour Self-service Centres.

-For tutorial video on self-service prior enrolment application, please visit the tutorial video.
+For tutorial video on self-service enrolment, please visit the tutorial video.

 Enrolment in Guangdong-Macao In-Depth Cooperation Zone in Hengqin

-Address of the Government Affairs Service Centre in the Guangdong-Macau In-depth Cooperation Zone in Hengqin: 2/F, Building 1, 868 Gang’ao Avenue, Hengqin
+Address of the Government Affairs Service Centre in the Guangdong-Macau In-depth Cooperation Zone in Hengqin: Building 2, 868 Gang’ao Avenue, Hengqin

 Enrolment in Hong Kong